jingelrpg/coc-vft/README.md

   by an alien creature into the Baltic Sea during the night at Orłowo beach.
-* Gosia lost her mother during a similar event when she was a child and alone with her mother at Orłowo beach at night, happy that the war was over, cherishing their survival and their hope for a better future.
+* Gosia lost her mother during a similar event when she was a child and alone with her at Orłowo beach at night, happy that the war was over, cherishing their survival and their hope for a better future.
   She saw a cat and wanted to play with it.
   When she ran after the cat a little away from the beach, the same fog suddenly appeared.
-  Her mother was as fascinated as her present friends by the strange event, and was eventually also dragged into the sea like them.
+  Her mother was as fascinated as Gosia's present friends by the strange event, and was eventually also dragged into the sea like them.
   Nodoby wanted to believe Gosia's story about what she had seen.
   The event was offically declared as a suicide by the police.
-  Gosia grew up alone then with her father, and as the years went by, the memories of her mother and this tragedy become nothing but a childhood dream.
+  Gosia grew up alone then with her father, and as the years went by, the memories of her mother and the tragedy of her mother's disappearance become more and more just an old childhood dream.
 * Gosia is a brave young woman with straight goals her life.
   She has already lots of practical experience as a physician assistant, is therefore able to treat many injuries,